 What will you do with the truck during your test?

 I’ve got a packed roster of activities in mind.
-I’ll be doing my usual towing – I’m planning on attending several historic race meetings with the D-Max, travelling from my base in Northamptonshire to far-fetched locations like Thruxton and Castle Combe with my Sunbeam Alpine on the trailer and my race gear in the boot.
+I’ll be doing my usual towing – I’m planning on attending several historic race meetings with the D-Max, travelling from my base in Northamptonshire to far-fetched locations like Thruxton and Castle Combe with my Sunbeam Alpine on the trailer and my race gear in the loading bay.

 It’s for this reason I’m very thankful for the Truckman rear canopy, which will keep my stuff dry.
-It’s fitted with a Bed Rug back there too, which is thick carpet that stops things sliding about in the load area.
+It’s fitted with a Bed Rug back there too, which is a thick carpet that stops things sliding about in the load area.

 But that’s not all.
 I’m also going to pit it against some of its main rivals in a group test and drive it to the north of Scotland for a brief holiday, taking Ace the 30kg Golden Retriever (and my wife) along for the ride.